Around the world, we work to protect the well-being of children caught up in natural, man-made and complex emergencies.

 The right tools, whether they include a notice board used for communication with communities, or a system that facilitates cash transfers to refugees, have always played an important role in the efficiency and effectiveness of humanitarian programming.

-As technology has advanced, World Vision has continued to adopt and develop tools that contribute to the efficiency, impact and tracking of our work, as well as the work of the broader humanitarian industry.
+As technology has advanced, we have continued to adopt and develop tools that contribute to the efficiency, impact and tracking of our work, as well as the work of the broader humanitarian industry.
 Technology like our ‘Last Mile Mobile Solutions’ has now been adopted by peer agencies including Oxfam, Medair, Save the Children, International Committee of the Red Cross, CARE, the Norwegian Refugee Council, Food for the Hungry and Mercy Corps, improving collaboration and coordination between agencies.

 While technology and innovation are not synonymous, the right technology can inspire and facilitate new and better ways to achieve our goal to protect children from the impact from disasters.
 Learn more about the technology that supports our humanitarian work.

-Coordination and inter-agency collaboration is an essential part of World Vision’s Disaster Management work.
+Coordination and inter-agency collaboration is an essential part of our Disaster Management work.
 We are continually adopting new technologies and developing improved information processes to ensure vital operational information is collected and shared with our partners.

 Evaluation, learning and innovation drive ongoing improvement in all our sectors of work, including water, sanitation and hygiene (WASH), children in emergencies (CIE), health and nutrition, food assistance, shelter, humanitarian advocacy and humanitarian protection.